streamsets/tutorials/working-with-azure/blobstorage_to_hdinsightkafka.md

 ## Conclusion

 This tutorial shows how simple it is to stream data from any Directory on Blob Storage, structured on unstructured, into a Kafka topic that can feed multiple consumers downstream.

-Follow the next tutorial to see how you can use StreamSets Data Collector to read data from the topic and feed it into a SQL Datawarehouse on Azure.
+Follow the next tutorial to see how you can use StreamSets Data Collector to read data from the topic and feed it into Azure SQL Data Warehouse.